rajiisubramanian1983-netizen/ML-Assignment-Bank-Churn-6-Models-/README.md

 Naive Bayes (Gaussian)
 Random Forest (Ensemble)
 XGBoost (Ensemble)
-**4. Evaluation Metrics**
+Each trained model is saved as a .pkl file and loaded in the Streamlit app for evaluation on the test dataset **4.
+Evaluation Metrics**
 Each model was evaluated using the following metrics:
 Accuracy